 The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
+Investments are reported at fair value.

 Receivables and Payables